 During this period, we are putting in place exceptional measures that will allow the University to continue conferring degrees.
 Students who meet the requirements of their course will be able to graduate in absentia (in absence).

 If you choose to graduate in absentia, it will not be possible to attend a future graduation ceremony.

 The University and the Colleges recognise the importance of celebrating students' achievements in a fitting way.
 For students who graduate in absence because of the pandemic, the University and Colleges’ Congregations Working Group has adopted the key principle of seeking to offer a ceremony in the Senate House that will be as close as possible to the usual in-person graduation.
 Our aim is to make it possible for students to reunite in their College and to process together to the Senate House in academic dress, where those still to graduate will have their degrees conferred and those who have graduated in absence will have their degrees celebrated in a similar way.
-How soon this can happen will depend on when large gatherings are again possible, but in the hope that this could take place next year, the Working Group is consulting with Colleges on a range of potential dates for 2021.
+How soon this can happen will depend on when large gatherings are again possible, but in the hope that this could take place during this year, the Working Group has consulted with Colleges on a range of potential dates for later in 2021.